South Korea at the Olympics: Winter Olympics

-Hosted Olympic logo and motto
+Hosted Olympic logos and mottos

 1988 Summer Olympics

 The 1988 Summer Olympics, held in the capital of Seoul, marked the first time the Olympics were held in South Korea.

 The logo consists of a rounded tricolor which represents the Olympic rings.
 The motto of the games was Harmony and Progress (화합과 전진).

 2018 Winter Olympics

 The 2018 Winter Olympics saw the Olympics return to Korea when it was held in Pyeongchang.

 The logo consists of five intertwined wings which represent the continents (Africa, America, Asia, Europe and Oceania).
 The motto of the games was Passion.
 Connected. (하나된 열정; Hanadoen, Yeoljeong).